 Mimic a character, trope, genre as closely as possible

-Character Trope Parody: The Fantastic Mr Fox film relies on the audience’s understanding of a stereotypical 1950s breadwinner father, as well as the dominant culture’s fictional nostalgia associated with that period.
+The Fantastic Mr Fox film relies on the audience’s understanding of a stereotypical 1950s breadwinner father, as well as the dominant culture’s fictional nostalgia associated with that period.
+The first generation of readers who grew up with Fantastic Mr Fox are now my age — middle aged.
+The 1980s was The Golden Age of Roald Dahl.
+This film is mostly for them.

 Exaggeration to absurd extremes

 Unlike irony and parody, this type of humour is safe for the youngest of audiences.
-You’ll find hyperbole a lot in picture books.
+Hyperbole is super common in picture books, and almost mandatory in funny carnivalesque picturebooks.
+Hyperbole is a subcategory of intensification, but intensification goes beyond hyperbole.

 - The Biggest Sandwich Ever features a massive sandwich followed by a massive dessert — everything in carnivalesque oversize.

-- A client of the mother from Freaky Friday (Lindsay Lohan version) is particularly needy.
+- Similar to the Squadward scene above, a client of the mother from Freaky Friday (Lindsay Lohan version) is particularly needy.
 “How’s your day been so far?” asks the daughter in her mother’s body.
 “Fine.
 Then I got up.”

 I’m not sure where to put hyperbole’s opposite: understatement, or litotes.
 I guess it goes in here.

-As you can see, understatement often occurs when the main character is near death, but because this is a series we know (and they know, in a meta kind of way) that they are not going to actually die.
+Understatement often occurs when the main character is near death, but because this is a series we know (and the characters know, in a meta kind of way) that they are not going to actually die.
 Therefore their reactions to near death are often understated.
-In the examples above they are unrealistically articulate, for instance, calling to mind the plaintive cry of a toddler who doesn’t want to dress up as a handbag, or doesn’t want to eat a banana
+In the examples above they are unrealistically articulate, for instance, calling to mind the plaintive cry of a toddler who doesn’t want to carry a bag, or doesn’t want to eat a banana.

 7. WORDPLAY HUMOUR